Fill the Stage

 July 10, 2025 by Daniel Dignan Leave a Comment

-Bunyan’s story has two parts.
-Part one follows a man named Christian who journeys to the Celestial City.
-Along the way, he faces many dangers and meets many people, some of whom help him, but many others try to stop him.
+The story has two parts.
+In part one, a man named Christian journeys to the Celestial City.
+Along the way, he faces numerous dangers and encounters many people, some of whom assist him, while others attempt to hinder or kill him.
 Part two is about his wife and children as they make the same journey, facing many of the same dangers, as well as new ones.

 I recommend purchasing a book with illustrations.